shanekeran/dawg/TESTING.md

 <details><summary>Have the ability to sort products alphabetically and by price.</summary>

-- A sorting dropdown menu is featured on the product page allowing users to sort by price (low/high), catergory or alphabetically.
+- A sorting dropdown menu is featured on the product page allowing users to sort by price (low/high), category or alphabetically.
 This will be increasingly important as more products are added to the database.
 - The lower navigation menu also gives users the option to go directly to All Products by price or by category, bypassing the need to use the sort dropdown menu.
 </details>